 Do you regret taking the abortion pill?

 Maybe you panicked after taking the abortion pill as you have new emotions arising about it all.
-Maybe you’re asking yourself questions like, “What did I just do?”
+Perhaps you’re asking yourself questions like, “What did I just do?”
 “What if I want to keep my baby now?”
 “Can I undo this?”

 Many women realize they want to continue their pregnancy after taking the abortion pill.
-You could have chosen abortion because you were afraid or pressured by your partner or family?
+You could have chosen abortion because you were afraid or pressured by your partner or family.
 No matter the reason – there is still a chance that you can save your baby and continue your pregnancy safely.

-Get abortion Pill Reversal Today
+Get Abortion Pill Reversal Today.

 Is Abortion Pill Reversal Safe?

 Yes – it’s safe!
 Progesterone reverses the effects of the abortion pill, and according to the American Pregnancy Association, Progesterone has safely been used in pregnancy for over 50 years.
 Progesterone hasn’t been associated with any birth defects.

 The American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG) reveals that the abortion pill reversal process is safe and more effective than “seeing what happens” without the second medication, Misoprostol.